-The intaglio prints are 16 botanical studies of plants from northern New Mexico, Colorado and Wyoming.
+Last summer I also scratched 17 intaglio plates of plants, from life, from places that I hold dear.
+These intaglio prints are studies of plants from northern New Mexico, Colorado and Wyoming that I worked on printing over the winter and spring '25-26.
 One set of these prints was also bound into a large format book entitled ‘What are The Colors of the Place You Love Most in This World.’
-There will also be a body of these prints - many of which have also benefited from watercolored - on view on the walls.
+A handful of these intaglio prints I adorned with watercolors, and some with foil-stamped text.

 There is also a sculpture component to this installation.
-Ceramics was Jeannie’s first love.
-She began pit-firing clay pieces in high school and studied it more deeply in college.
-With great joy, in the last year she has been drawn back into this form of creating.
+Ceramics was my first love.
+Pit-firing clay pieces was something that I did for the first time in high school and studied more deeply in college.
+With great joy, in the last year I have been drawn back into this form of creating.
 This installation is a meditation on deep time, lineage and loss.
+The installation includes an assembly of ceramic pieces, some functional, some purely sculptural, along with a collection of 15 glass marbles that I commissioned Joshua Cravens to make with my Dad's ashes.

 All of these works come together in a study of what it means to be a floating body in this world, to be both deeply connected to and completely severed from our past.
-A deep meditation on new connections to understand ones body through the act of creating and connecting to the non-human world.
+It is a meditation on new connections to understand one's body through the act of creating and connecting to the non-human world.

 A large hand-bound book rests open on a white pedestal in a gallery.
 The cover of the book is made of naturally dyed paper in shades of yellow, mustard, rust and tan